naszaklasa/bacula/src/win32/win32_installer/Readme.txt

 Bacula - Windows Version Disclaimer
 ===================================

-Please note, only the Win32 Client (File daemon) is supported.
-All the other components (Director, Storage daemon, their utilities) are provided on an "as is" basis.
-Unfortunately, they are neither properly tested,
+Please note, only the Win32 Client (File daemon) is supported, and the other components (Director, Storage daemon, their utilities) are not provided because they have not been ported.
+If you want these components, either build them yourself or ask Bacula Systems about them.
-documented, or supported.
-This means that we cannot ensure that bug reports against the non-supported components will be fixed.
-For them to be supported, we need three things from the Open Source community:

-1. Full documentation of the Windows particularities of the Director, the Storage daemon, and their utilities in the Bacula manual.

-2. Someone to periodically and on demand run the regressions tests.

-3. One or more developers who are willing to accept and correct Windows related bugs as they occur.

-4. A certain Win32 community that will respond to user support questions on the bacula-users list.
-(This is probably already fullfilled).

 Bacula - Windows Version Notes
 ==============================